 The first act of God recorded is the act of creation.
 Our goal enables us to reflect His own nature.
 The Mountain Laurel strives to demonstrate the creativity with which God has endowed humans as "image bearers" of His nature.

-All submissions to The Mountain Laurel are accepted.
-They go through a blind screening process that begins with the current Mountain Laurel staff.
+Submissions to The Mountain Laurel go through a blind screening process that begins with the current Mountain Laurel staff.
 A minimum of three staff members read each submission and rank it on a scale of 1-3.
-Submissions with a ranking of 1 definitely proceed to the professional judges.
+Submissions with a ranking of 1 are typically accepted into the journal.
 Submissions with a ranking of 3 are those that The Mountain Laurel would NOT consider publishing.
-Submissions with a ranking of 2 could go either way, and are usually reread by more staff for further consideration.
+Submissions with a ranking of 2 could go either way and are usually reread by more staff for further consideration.

 Get to Know the Judges

-3. Submit your work electronically by e-mailing the submission to email@example.com OR by turning in a paper copy to one of the collection boxes around campus.
+3. Submit your work electronically by e-mailing the submission to email@example.com (preferred) OR by turning in a paper copy to the collection box across from White Hall 213.
 Remember to attach the coversheet to the e-mail or paper copy.

 To All Artists and Writers